Tuscan Chicken Recipe with Fresh Tomatoes and Basil

-Rich, creamy, and packed with flavor, this Tuscan chicken recipe will be a new favorite!
-It’s made with simple, healthy ingredients and comes together quickly for a meal you’ll make again and again.
+Rich, creamy, and packed with flavor, Tuscan chicken is the perfect summertime dinner!
+It’s made with simple, fresh ingredients (no sun-dried tomatoes!) and comes together quickly for a meal you’ll make again and again.

 Top view of Tuscan chicken in a rich sauce garnished with fresh basil in a cast iron skillet with lemon slices on the side.